LATEST UPDATES & INCIDENTS

 Our Graduate development programme

-Between 2015 and 2020 we’ll spend £3.8 billion across the Yorkshire region to deliver better water and sewerage services.
+Between 2015 and 2020 Yorkshire Water will spend £3.8 billion across the Yorkshire region to deliver better water and sewerage services.
 Our Blueprint for Yorkshire outlines the company's key commitments, challenges and goals over the next five years.
 Here are some examples of what we hope to achieve by 2020:

 • Reduce leakage by 10 million litres a day